KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 - id
   - The primary key id of the note record
-  - Based on the time the note was created
+  - It is the number of milliseconds since the 1970 epoch at the time the note was created
 - guid
   - A globally unique id
 - mid
-  - The note's model (note type) id
+  - The id of the note's model (note type)
 - mod
-  - Last time modified?
+  - It is also an integer time since the 1970 epoch, but seconds instead of milliseconds
 - usn

 ### The tags column